metal-stack/metal-roles/partition/roles/sonic-config/README.md

     # Do not remove the private ASes on this interconnect.
 For use with static machine ports.
     keep_private_as: # true

-    # Connect to this BGP neighbors IP.
+    # Connect to this BGP neighbor's IP.
     neighbor_ip: # 10.1.2.3

     # Connect to this BGP neighbors.
 Supports multiple neighbors and also BGP unnumbered.